 5.3 Students highlighted difficulties with the library provision at a distance.
-This was a theme throughout the survey with over 50 students making this their specific recommendation going forward.
-Problems identified include the need for a wider range of online books and confusing information about sources being available (students thought things were available to them, but they then couldn't access them).
-Furthermore, a change in service with the systems has been perceived by some as resulting in a poorer choice of books (though we understand this may be as students were not use to the new system) and sometimes there was a perceived gap between what was being asked for the alternative assessment and the resources that were available to support the task.
+This was a theme throughout the survey but over 50 students made this their specific recommendation going forward.
+The problems identified were: the need for a wider range of online books; confusing information about sources being available (students thought things were available to them, but they then couldn't access them); a change in service with the systems has been perceived by some as resulting in a poorer choice of books (though we understand this may be as students were not use to the new system); and, sometimes there was a perceived gap between what was being asked for the alternative assessment and the resources that we available to support the task.
 These issues are raised constructively and students have historically received an excellent level of service from the library.